Equality & Diversity Policy

-In the lower quartile the majority of employees are female mainly due to acquiring a manufacturing company of sewing machinists which were all female.
-Adjustments in salary take time after aquisition and this will be addressed in 2018.
+In the lower quartile the majority of employees are female mainly due to the acquisition of a manufacturing company with predominantly female employees.
+Appropriate adjustments to salaries for these employees have been made in 2018 and will continue in 2019.

 Chief Executive Officer

 This statement is made pursuant to the Modern Slavery Act 2015 and constitutes the company’s slavery and human trafficking statement.

 The statement sets down the Company’s commitment maintaining the highest ethical standards, preventing slavery and human trafficking in our business activities and the steps we have put in place with the aim of ensuring that there is no slavery or human trafficking in our business or our supply chains.

 The Company believes we all have a duty to be alert to the risks, however small.
 Staff members are expected to report their concerns and management to act upon them.

 This statement covers the business activities of Prism Medical UK which are as follows: